Helpful information for fellowship applicants

 We strongly suggest that you provide a description of the fellowship program and a copy of your CV and research proposal (or dissertation description) for your colleagues who will write letters for your application.

-The Harvard-Yenching Institute sets up a rigorous process to review and evaluate applications for its fellowship programs including our regular visiting scholars program and a range of advanced field development training programs.
+The Harvard-Yenching Institute has established a rigorous process to review and evaluate applications for its various fellowship programs.
 This process is designed to assess candidates’ ability to think originally and critically about their concerned field and to articulate their research and academic pursuits in English.

-The following are interview guidelines to answer questions you may have about the interview process and to help you prepare for a lively and productive conversation.
+The following guidelines are intended to answer questions you may have about the interview process and to help you prepare for a lively and productive conversation.

-- We want to emphasize that the interview alone does not determine the outcome of your application.
-The interview is only one part of a rigorous selection process, which includes an applicant’s home university nomination, research proposal, disciplinary screening, the interview, and finally, a decision by an inter-disciplinary faculty selection committee.
+- Please note that the interview alone does not determine the outcome of your application.
+The interview is only one part of a multi-stage competitive selection process, which includes an applicant’s home university nomination, research proposal, disciplinary screening, interview, and finally, decision by an inter-disciplinary faculty selection committee.

-- Interviews are held between late December and mid-January in the applicant’s country of residence.
-Each interview lasts for approximately 20-30 minutes and in most cases is conducted by a panel of 3 interviewers.
+- Interviews are held in late December or early/mid-January in the applicant’s country of residence.
+Each interview lasts for approximately 20-30 minutes and is conducted by a panel of 3 interviewers.
 Except for Vietnam, Thailand and Singapore, interview panels typically consist of one Harvard faculty member and two HYI alumni, and the interview is conducted entirely in English.
-In Vietnam, Thailand and Singapore, interviews are usually conducted by a single Harvard faculty member.
-We will inform you of the time and location of your interview.
-Please arrive at least ten minutes prior to the scheduled interview time.
+We will inform you of the time and location.

 - The interview will be conducted entirely in English.

-- This is an opportunity for you to introduce yourself and your research in depth through the give-and-take of a conversation.
-Please do not plan to read from written remarks or prepare a formal presentation.
-The interview panelists may ask you questions related to your previous academic training and current teaching and research interests as well as the connection between your publications to date and your current research project.
+- This is an opportunity for candidates to introduce themselves and their research in greater depth.
+The interview panelists may ask you questions related to your previous academic training and current teaching and research interests as well as the connection between your publications and current research project.
 In general, this is an opportunity not only for the interviewers to learn more about your candidacy for the HYI visiting scholar program, but also for you to provide further information that you were unable to present in your application.
-You are welcome to ask the interview panelists about the HYI and its visiting scholars program.
+You should feel free to ask the interview panelists about the HYI and its visiting scholars program.

-- This type of interview can be intimidating for some candidates, who may feel that they have no control over the panel.
-However, you are the expert on your specific field, after all, and you have very reason to approach the interview with confidence!
-It is important for candidates to present themselves confidently in the conversation, including speaking clearly and making eye contact with the panelists.
+- This type of interview can be intimidating for some candidates, but it is important to present yourself confidently in the conversation, speaking clearly and making eye contact with the panelists.
 Candidates should feel free to ask questions if they need clarification on an issue.
 You are an expert in this specific field after all!